-Click on each section in red to learn more about protecting your home or office this season with our holiday safety guide.
+Click on each section in red to learn more about protecting your commercial building or office this season with our holiday safety guide.

 Top Fire Hazards During the Holidays…And How to Prevent Them!

 As much cheer as the season brings, the holiday also presents many fire hazards.
-As you gear up with jingles and holly, it’s important to keep your home and workplace a safe and fire-free environment.
+As you gear up with jingles and holly, it’s important to keep your workplace a safe and fire-free environment.

 Let’s work to keep the wishes warm—and not blazing.
 Here are the top fire hazards that are known to the holiday season:

 Christmas Trees | Flammable Decorations | Light Strings | Lit Candles

 Improper Use of Heating Systems | Overloaded Electrical Outlets